“Insurance for all by 2047” is the new mission set by IRDAI to ...

-How often does this happen to you! – there is a lucrative offer for investing and you cannot make up your mind.
+How often does this happen to you? – there is a lucrative offer for investing and you cannot make up your mind.
 Your friends or colleagues take this chance and put in their money and within no time they start enjoying really good returns.
 This leaves you with a bitter experience and you promise yourself to be more active the next time such an opportunity shows up.
-Well, we all have our share of experiences of not taking quick decisions at the right time and then living with a quiet regret.
-Be it investing in a property, gold, airline tickets, shares, mutual funds or insurance, everyone has seen the advantages of buying things early and at low prices.
+Well, we all have our share of experiences of not taking quick decisions at the right time and then living with quiet regret.
+Be it investing in a property, gold, airline tickets, shares, mutual funds, or insurance, everyone has seen the advantages of buying things early and at low prices.

 Mr. Shah was in a great fix.
 He cannot go back to any of the five insurance companies he was speaking to and buy a policy without revealing his disease.
 And if he mentioned that he has been diagnosed with a disease, then there is a high chance that the insurance company will reject his application.
-Even if an insurance company considers his overall medical history and issues him a policy, then they would not cover this particular disease or any illness related to the same under the exclusion clause of Pre existing diseases.
-Any pre existing disease would be only covered if the customer renews his health insurance policy with the same insurance company for 3 or 4 years as per the policy rules.
+Even if an insurance company considers his overall medical history and issues him a policy, then they would not cover this particular disease or any illness related to the same under the exclusion clause of Pre-existing diseases.
+Any pre-existing disease would be only covered if the customer renews his health insurance policy with the same insurance company for 3 or 4 years as per the policy rules.

 Step 1: Apply with the Public Sector Insurance Companies